eramons/techblog/content/post/cozy.md

 * self build the application
 * run a docker developer cozy image, which all dependencies and configuration included

-The "official" way seemed to be to use the debian packages.
-This way does not only install cozy-stack and their dependencies, but an application called cozy-coclyco which is meant to manage cozy instances and SSL certificates.
+The official way seemed to be to use the debian packages.
+This way does not only install cozy-stack and their dependencies, but an application called cozy-coclyco which manages cozy instances and SSL certificates.
 During the installation, the packages prompt the user to provide usernames and passwords and generate the configuration.

 I didn't need coclyco, since my cluster uses cert-manager and nginx-ingress for SSL termination and issuance and renewal of TLS server certificates.
 I figured out that the only part of cozy I needed was actually the cozy-stack binary application.

 Basing on this premise, I identified applications and dependencies to be considered: